bhumikalongakshi/bhumika-aipm-portfolio/projects/need-a-friend/README.md

-# Voice Email Agent
+# Ask A Friend

-A voice-enabled AI workflow that listens to a user's request, extracts the required information, and automatically drafts and sends an email.
+A simple AI web application that responds like a thoughtful friend instead of a traditional chatbot.

 ---